-Revolvers and semi-automatic pistols each have their own characteristics, advantages and disadvantages.
+Revolvers and semi-automatic pistols each have characteristics, advantages, and disadvantages.
 The one best for you will be based on how you prioritize or rank these advantages and disadvantages.

 There are smaller barreled options in both revolvers and semiautomatic pistols available in the recommended self-defense calibers of .380, 9mm, .40 or .45.

-For some reason many people recommend that a woman start off with a revolver and then “grow into” an automatic.
-This is illogical and you should resist the urge to accept this chauvinistic advice.
-A beginner is a beginner and there is no reason you cannot learn to shoot a semi-automatic pistol as easily as a revolver.
-I believe this logic is sadly based simply on the fact that semi-automatic pistols are a more complex machine and that somehow women are not comfortable with complex machines.
+For some reason, many people recommend that a woman start off with a revolver and then “grow into” an automatic.
+This is illogical, and you should resist the urge to accept this chauvinistic advice.
+A beginner is a beginner, and there is no reason you cannot learn to shoot a semi-automatic pistol as easily as a revolver.
+I believe this logic is sadly based simply on the fact that semi-automatic pistols are a bit more of a complex machine and that somehow women are not comfortable with complex machines.
 Of course, I have no comment!
-If you feel that a semi-automatic pistol is the best choice for personal defense then go for it!
+If you feel that a semi-automatic pistol is the best choice for personal defense, then go for it!
 If you like the simplicity of a revolver, then that is the right choice for you.

-I am a FIRM believer that each woman should choose her own gun.
+I am a FIRM believer that each woman should choose her gun.
 Just like a pair of good shoes – feel, fit and wear-ability are things that only you can know.
-You wouldn’t have your husband or boyfriend choose and buy a special pair of shoes for you would you?
-If you take anything away from this article let it be this – try as many as you can before buying.
+You wouldn’t have your husband or boyfriend choose and buy a special pair of shoes for you, would you?
+If you take anything away from this article let it be this – try as many as firearm models as you can before buying.
 Find a store or range that offers rentals or ask to try theirs.
 Perhaps there is a The Well Armed Woman Shooting Chapter near you.
 Having like-minded women who understand your questions and that are willing to let you shoot their guns is priceless.
 You will know the right one once you hold it in your hand and shoot it.

-Let’s take a look at each type of handgun, how they work and at their advantages and disadvantages to help you make the right decision for yourself.
+Let’s take a look at each type of handgun, how they work and to their advantages and disadvantages to help you make the right decision for yourself.

-Revolvers have a cylinder with multiple chambers and each chamber holds a round of ammunition.
+Revolvers have a cylinder with multiple chambers, and each chamber holds a round of ammunition.
 Most models hold 5 or 6 rounds.
 Pulling the trigger rotates the cylinder and aligns the loaded chamber with the barrel and the gun then fires.
 A revolver is a very simple machine; therefore there is little that can go wrong with the firing process.
 This makes a revolver a good and reliable choice for self-defense.
-Although all guns should be cleaned regularly, the simplicity of the mechanics makes the effectiveness of a revolver less dependent on meticulous cleaning.
-Revolvers however are bulkier and heavier than pistols and tend to hold fewer rounds.
-Revolvers lack many of the safety features commonly found on semi-automatic pistols.
+Although all guns need regular cleaning, the simplicity of the mechanics makes the effectiveness of a revolver less dependent on meticulous cleaning.
+Revolvers, however, are bulkier and heavier than pistols and tend to hold fewer rounds, they also lack many of the safety features commonly found on semi-automatic pistols.
 Revolvers have long and hard trigger pull, which makes it very difficult to accidentally pull the trigger; this acts as a safety feature.

-The best defensive calibers in a revolver are: .38 Special, .357 Magnum, (If you buy a .357 caliber revolver, it can also shoot the less powerful, but sufficient .38 special ammunition,) .40 S&W and .45.
-There are a number of lightweight and smaller, hammerless revolvers. (“Hammerless” revolver still has the hammer that works to fire the round, but it is shrouded within the gun) The .38 Special and .357 models are very popular with women.
+The best defensive calibers in a revolver are .38 Special, .357 Magnum, (If you buy a .357 caliber revolver, it can also shoot the less powerful, but sufficient .38 special ammunition,) 9mm, .40 S&W and .45.
+There are some lightweight and smaller, hammerless revolvers. (“Hammerless” revolver still has the hammer that works to fire the round, but it is shrouded within the gun) The .38 Special and .357 models are very popular with women.
 The larger the caliber, generally the larger the recoil.